linuxkay/docker_mysql/README.md

 Type password as prompted.

-mysql is the pass for testing.
+mysql is the pass for this testing.

 Install mysql-workbench-community via snap